quicwg/base-drafts/draft-ietf-quic-http.md

 #### Field Compression

-[QPACK] describes a variation of HPACK that allows the flexibility to avoid compression-induced head-of-line blocking.
+[QPACK] describes a variation of HPACK that gives an encoder some control over how much head-of-line blocking can be caused by compression.
+This allows an encoder to balance compression efficiency with latency.
 HTTP/3 uses QPACK to compress header and trailer sections, including the pseudo-header fields present in the header section.

 To allow for better compression efficiency, the "Cookie" field ({{!RFC6265}}) MAY be split into separate field lines, each with one or more cookie-pairs,